You are here:

 If you act as a data processor for data you do not control, you'll need to keep a separate record of those processing activities.

-For example, if you're a teaching school providing school improvement services to another school, you may need to process the personal data of that school's staff and pupils.
-You'll need to record these processing activities separately.
+For example, if one of your schools is a teaching school providing school improvement services to another school, it may need to process the personal data of that school's staff and pupils.
+It will need to record these processing activities separately.

 The ICO has a template record for data processors you can use to do this.